 In the midst of an uphill battle for his sixth NTT IndyCar Series championship and second in a row, Scott Dixon wasn’t given an easy path to victory by his team at the Mid-Ohio Sports Car Course due to a call that proved to be the right one for Chip Ganassi Racing and fans alike.

-Dixon and his rookie teammate Felix Rosenqvist attacked the 2.258-mile road course in wildly different ways on race day, given distinct approaches employed by strategists Mike Hull and Barry Wanser.
+Dixon and his rookie teammate Felix Rosenqvist attacked the 2.258-mile road course with essentially opposite strategies on race day, given distinct approaches employed by strategists Mike Hull and Barry Wanser.
 Still, the five-time titlist and the young Swede seeking his first IndyCar victory ended up less than a tenth of a second apart after 90 laps.

 The close result wasn’t a function of the surface-level tactics — all of the top-10 finishers employed two- or three-stop strategies.
 Rather, tire choice and lapped traffic plus the tenacity of a five-time Mid-Ohio winner proved to be key elements in creating the best possible outcome for the team.

 Both drivers started on primary Firestone Firehawk tires.
 Known for their longevity relative to the red-sidewalled optional tire, the harder compound of the blacks demands more use to warm up.
-Potentially dangerous at the start of a race, Dixon and Rosenqvist held their first-lap positions until beginning their joint advance to the front of the 23-car field on Lap 12.
+With that in mind, Dixon and Rosenqvist held their first-lap positions until beginning their joint advance to the front of the 23-car field on Lap 12.

 When Rosenqvist pitted on Lap 28 and Dixon followed one lap later, it looked from the outside as if the team had committed both drivers to two pit stops.
-That assumption was shown to be incorrect when Rosenqvist pitted again on Lap 45, at which point he was a mere 17 laps into his second stint.
-When the rookie peeled off track from the lead, Dixon was given the opportunity to take control midway through a stint on new alternate tires.
+That assumption was shown to be incorrect when Rosenqvist pitted again on Lap 45 when was only 17 laps into his second stint.
+When the rookie peeled off track from the lead, Dixon, midway through a stint on new alternates, was given the opportunity to take control.

 Rosenqvist’s final pit stop on Lap 66 put him back on track nine seconds behind Dixon.
 The backmarkers stood as a challenge for Rosenqvist but the IndyCar newcomer got by and cut the deficit to his teammate from nearly 10 seconds on Lap 69 to just two by the 85th lap.
 As the penultimate lap began, just one car remained between the Ganassi Hondas.
 Once past Andretti, Rosenqvist received clear instruction.